 Welcoming newcomers.
 Strengthening communities.

-Unbound Philanthropy is a private grantmaking foundation that works to ensure that migrants and refugees are treated with respect and engage with their new communities.
+Unbound Philanthropy is an independent private grantmaking foundation that works to ensure that migrants and refugees are treated with respect and engage with their new communities.
 We support pragmatic, innovative, and responsive approaches to immigration and immigrant integration in the United States and United Kingdom.

 We are working to move the needle on issues of immigration, integration, and the well-being of receiving communities in both the short and long term.